-Pasireotide is a second-generation analog of somatostatin, a naturally occurring inhibitory hormone that blocks the release of several other hormones by interacting with the somatostatin receptor (coupled to G protein) , including growth hormone, thyroid-stimulating hormone (TSH), insulin, and glucagon.
-Compared with other somatostatin analogues, paretide has a 40-fold increase in affinity for somatostatin receptor 5.
+Pasireotide is a second-generation analog of somatostatin, a naturally occurring inhibitory hormone that blocks the release of several other hormones by interacting with the somatostatin receptor (coupled to G protein), including growth hormone, thyroid-stimulating hormone (TSH), insulin, and glucagon.
+Compared with other somatostatin analogs, paretide has a 40-fold increase in affinity for somatostatin receptor 5.
 Pasireotide is a head-to-tail cyclized hexapeptide.
-Pasireotide has higher binding affinity to the somatostatin receptors SSTR1, SSTR3 and SSTR5 than octreotide and lanreotide.
+Pasireotide has a higher binding affinity to the somatostatin receptors SSTR1, SSTR3, and SSTR5 than octreotide and lanreotide.

 Lanretide is the first sustained-release, long-acting somatostatin octapeptide analog, which is produced by cyclization of a disulfide bond between cysteine and cysteine, and binds stronger to somatostatin receptors on adenohypophysial cells than octreotide.
 Studies have shown that lanreotide mainly acts through somatostatin receptor-2 and somatostatin receptor-5, with a strong affinity for peripheral somatostatin receptors and a weaker affinity for central receptors.

 Vasopressin, discovered in 1928 and its sequence elucidated in 1951, is an antidiuretic hormone with nine amino acids, cyclized by a disulfide bond between Cys4 and Cys9.